AI Trail Analysis

 Regulations⌄

-- No overnight camping unless in designated areas (not applicable for day hike)
+- Camp in designated areas (if applicable for AT)

 Nearby amenities⌄